oracc/oracc-rest/README.md

 Note that, after installing the plugin, if ElasticSearch was already running then each node has to be restarted.
 If running as a service (like in the instructions below), all nodes can be restarted with one command:

 - OS X: `brew services restart elasticsearch`
-- Ubuntu: `sudo service elasticsearch restart`
+- Ubuntu: `sudo systemctl restart elasticsearch`

 To launch an instance of Elasticsearch accessible in its default port 9200: